 We treat this just like smoked brisket, and hit it with a salt, pepper, and garlic combo.
+Heavy on the pepper.
 We add paprika for a pop of color and a little more smokey flavor too.

 Corned beef is cooked to meat safety standards at 145 degrees F. However, it isn’t tender or done smoking when it reaches an internal temperature of 200-205 degrees F with an instant-read thermometer.

 - 3.5 lbs corned beef

 - 1 tsp salt